 GiGL data and the planning application process

 Most major developments or alterations to land use and buildings require planning permission.
-The decision making process for applications is handled by local authorities working within the context of framework set out by government.
+The decision making process for applications is handled by local authorities working within the context of framework set out by national and regional government.

-GiGL data can be informative at various points along the planning application process.
+GiGL data can be informative at various points during the process.

 - When drawing up and submitting an application, GiGL data search reports support the appraisal of existing environmental information.
 This information can inform necessary surveys and development plans.
 Environmental consultants, employed to assess and advise developers on environmental impacts of proposals, can access relevant data via the GiGL data search service.

 - Local authority consideration of applications and decision-making can be informed by professional interpretation of available environmental data from GiGL.
-Most of London’s local authorities are GiGL partners and therefore staff are delivered updates of our database and can make requests for tailored information (non-partners can access data as a customer).
+Most of London’s local authorities are GiGL partners and therefore staff are delivered updates of our datasets and can make requests for tailored information (non-partners can access data as a client).

-- The public are encouraged to play an active part in the planning system at LDF and planning application consultations.
+- The public are encouraged to play an active part in the planning system at local plan and planning application consultations.
 Interested local residents can also access a data search from GiGL for an area that is under planning consideration.

 Many of the datasets GiGL manage inform the planning process.
 Protected and notable species observations and designated sites information provide baseline data to consult as part of local decision making.
 These and other datasets can also feed into strategic planning at the landscape level.